LafeLabs/PostCapitalistIndustry/capitalism.md

 At the center of this is The Motor, or The Philosophy Engine, or whatever it ends up getting called.
 But I also want to build up a way of studying and deploying new electronic materials that breaks the chains of the old system.
 This means cheaper and simpler experiments, all done on available waste materials.

+### Why Trash?

+Who owns a dog turd left on the street?
+Who owns the piles of plastic bottles that collect in an eddy of an urban stream?
+Who owns the soot that collects on the walls of a bus stop?
+No one.
+The concept of private property, which I regard as evil, does not incorporate all things.
+For capitalism to function it has to have both "assets" and "liabilitites", which the capitalists associate with opposite signs of numbers.
+What if a turd is not a liability or an asset?
+It does not exist in the capitalist universe, it is their ultimate trash, of value to no one, and it is the seed that we must use to create a better world.